 Until the COVID-19 pandemic has run its course, there are intrinsic difficulties in assessing the validity of countries’ self-reported data or third-party data on case numbers or fatalities.
 There are additional challenges in that there have been limited differences in national strategies and response measures implemented across and within countries, particularly during the initial phase of the pandemic (March-May 2020) [4, 7].
 Although there have been clear differences in the level of implementation and level of adherence to those policies, ascertaining these facets of implementation is difficult while the pandemic is still ongoing.
 We thus attempt to draw conclusions by primarily using qualitative data and information from national and other official policy documents on COVID-19 response and academic literature to compare countries’ response strategies and the resulting COVID-19 impacts.
 However, we do present quantitative data to buttress our arguments and findings when possible and when we have confidence in the data as presented.

-To determine case countries, we evaluated the extant information on countries’ progress towards UHC and COVID-19 cases to date (Figure 1).
-We believe that selecting countries with similar endogenous factors would allow us to compare their responses to the exogenous impacts of COVID-19; in other words, we attempt to draw comparisons between similar countries rather than countries that significantly differ in terms health system capacity and overall economic development status.
+Determining which countries to include in our study was difficult for two reasons: first, the pandemic is still ongoing, so some countries that were previously lauded for their response may incur a large burden of disease after publication; and second, countries have experienced very different rates of COVID-19 cases even when compared to countries which are located in the same region or income group, or have made similar progress towards UHC (see Figure 1).
+We therefore attempted to select countries, especially those in resource-constrained settings, which took different policy approaches to the pandemic, and qualitatively inferred what effect those policies had on COVID-19 outcomes to date.

 Figure 1.
 XXX